 With a distinguished history, the publishing division was established in 1948, and has the primary objective of making research findings accessible to the public.
 The division publishes a great number of quality textbooks and educational references each year, primarily in the form of specialist academic texts.

 Chi no Kairo (Corridor of Wisdom), an educational program jointly produced with the cable TV station Hachioji Telemedia, was launched with a desire to introduce the local community to the Chuo University teaching staff and the research they are engaged in, and make a positive contribution to the community.
-As of July 2010, 73 episodes have been aired, with production and broadcast of new episodes on new themes scheduled to start in October 2010.
+As of March 2018, 121 episodes have been aired.

 The program can be viewed on cable TV throughout Japan, and recently on the Web as well, through video-sharing sites such as YouTube and iUniv.